 When: Available daily from 3pm – 6pm

-Singapore’s culinary doyenne, Violet Oon, gets it right every time – and the newly introduced Singapore High Tea at her National Gallery restaurant, National Kitchen by Violet Oon, is sure to wow out-of-town guests (or help newcomers fall in love with Singapore just a little bit more).
+Singapore’s culinary doyenne, Violet Oon, gets it right every time – and the Singapore High Tea at her National Gallery restaurant, National Kitchen by Violet Oon, is sure to wow out-of-town guests (or help newcomers fall in love with Singapore just a little bit more).
 The three-tiered tingkat-inspired stand comes laden with several of Singapore’s favourite foods and some modern twists to Peranakan classics.
 If you have never tried her food, the high tea set is an excellent introduction.
-At a totally reasonable $28++ per person, the tea set includes six savoury, and six sweet nibbles.
+At a totally reasonable $28++ per person, the tea set includes six savoury, and six sweet nibbles and is also available at the brand spanking new Violet Oon outlet at ION for post-shopping indulgence.

 How Much: Cost is $28++ per person, with a minimum of 2 pax.
-Click here for full menu options.
+Click here for full menu options or here for Violet Oon’s at ION.

 When: Singapore High Tea is offered daily from 2:30 pm to 5pm (last orders at 4:30pm).